A camping cot can keep you warm, elevated, and comfortable outdoors. Here are the best camping cots currently on the market.

 - Complicated setup

 Best Bunk Bed Cot: Disc-O-Bed

 The camp beds sport an impressive 500-pound capacity per bed, which means you can even cram two people per bed if you’re in a pinch.
-The sturdy steel frames seem bombproof.
-They can easily handle adults climbing up to the top bunk.
+The sturdy steel frames seem bombproof, and can easily handle adults climbing up to the top bunk.

 The cots are large, so you’ll need a large dome tent to fit them.
 The frames are sturdy enough to support the material without any crossbeams, which creates hammock-like support.
 This eliminates the need for any sleeping pads or mats.

-This sturdiness comes at a cost, as the cots weights 36 pounds each, and the combination weighs 72 pounds total (36 pounds per bag).
-So, make sure your campsite isn’t far from the car.
+To achieve such durability, the overall construction has to be quite heavy.
+The cots weigh 36 pounds each, and the combination weighs 72 pounds total (36 pounds per bag), so make sure your campsite isn’t far from the car.

 Also of note are the accessories that are available for the Disc-O-Bed.
 You can purchase organizers, cabinets, and sleeping pads.
 There’s even a mosquito pad and frame so you can sleep under the stars undisturbed.